-This two-year project seeks to develop adaptive planning for sea level rise by combining the efforts of federal (civilian and military), state and local agencies with private industries and researchers.
-Using a collaborative approach, this pilot project can serve as a template for affected regions across the United States with the development of an intergovernmental planning body starting in 2016.
+This two-year project sought out to develop adaptive planning for sea level rise by combining the effort of federal (civilian and military), state and local agencies with private industries and researchers.
+The model included using a collaborative approach so that the project could serve as a template for affected regions across the United States with the development of an intergovernmental planning body starting in 2016.